-Fortunately, the classic combination of graham crackers + marshmallows + chocolate are delicious in so many different ways… like this incredible three layer s’mores cake!
+Fortunately, the classic combination of graham crackers + marshmallows + chocolate is delicious in so many different ways… like this incredible three-layer s’mores cake!

 A crispy graham cracker layer, my favorite chocolate cake recipe, and marshmallow fluff buttercream, topped with milk chocolate ganache and toasted marshmallows.